nikolaAV/Modern-Cpp/traits/is_nothrow_move_constructible/README.md

    : std::integral_constant<bool,noexcept(T(std::declval<T>()))> {
 };
 ```
-If the substitution of `std::void_t<…>` in the partial specialization is valid, that specialization is selected, and the `noexcept(…)` expression in the base class specifier can safely be evaluated.
+If the substitution of `std::void_t<â€¦>` in the partial specialization is valid, that specialization is selected, and the `noexcept(â€¦)` expression in the base class specifier can safely be evaluated.
 Otherwise, the partial specialization is discarded
 without instantiating it, and the primary template is instantiated instead producing a `std::false_type` result.
 Note that there is no way to check whether a move constructor throws without being able to call it directly.